Innovating Road Standards to Help Municipalities Improve Safety and Roadway Maintenance

 Howard Lubliner, Ph.D., P.E.

-As managing director, Howard leads SKW’s infrastructure services department for planning, construction observation, transportation and structural engineering in the Kansas City metropolitan area and branch offices in Missouri and Oklahoma.
-In this role, he develops creative solutions for clients to utilize cutting-edge safety and procurement practices to achieve cost-effective solutions.
-For 16 years, Howard served in various roles at the Kansas Department of Transportation (KDOT).
-Regarding design, he was involved in both large- and small-scale highway, urban reconstruction, park facility and bridge reconstruction projects.
+For nearly 20 years Howard has been focused on developing creative transportation solutions that utilize cutting-edge safety and procurement practices to achieve cost-effective solutions.
+In this time, Howard served in various roles at the Kansas Department of Transportation (KDOT) where he was involved in both large- and small-scale highway, urban reconstruction, park facility and bridge reconstruction projects.
 Additionally, he served as KDOT’s Highway Safety Manual (HSM) expert, reviewing and performing crash predictions and writing implementation policy that informed decision-making in project management.
+Howard is the former managing director of infrastructure services at SKW, and is presently a design department manager for Burns & McDonnell’s transportation team.

 Cheryl Bornheimer, P.E., M.S.